mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

   see Section 9.7.1.

 - Added --alpha option to mne_make_movie ,
-  see Section 6.5.5.
+  see :ref:`CBBBBHIF`.

 - Added --noiserank option to mne_inverse_operator and mne_do_inverse_operator ,
-  see Sections 6.4 and 3.13, respectively.
+  see :ref:`CBBDDBGF`and Section 3.13, respectively.

 - The fif output from mne_convert_dig_data now includes the transformation between the digitizer and MNE head coordinate